-When Steve and Leslie return to New England, they are sometimes accompanied by multi-instrumentalist Seth Connelly, who also produced their five albums together.
-In New York, they sometimes perform with musicians Perry Cleaveland (mandolin, fiddle), and Joe Dady (guitar, fiddle, and whistle).
+When Steve and Leslie return to New England, they are sometimes accompanied by multi-instrumentalist and vocalist Seth Connelly, who also engineered and produced all their albums.
+In New York, they sometimes perform with SAMMY Award winning musician Perry Cleaveland (mandolin, fiddle, and harmony vocals).

 When they are not in the spotlight themselves, Leslie and Steve host two music series: an informal sing-around called Old Time Music Night held on the first Sunday of each month at Greece Baptist Church, and Lake Effect Shows, a house concert series in their home featuring local and touring folk and acoustic musicians.

-In 2011, they wrote the song, "One Great Hour to Share" for the One Great Hour of Sharing offering, which assists individuals and communities around the world who suffer the effects of disaster, conflict, or severe economic hardship.
-The song was used to promote the offering in churches throughout the country.
+In 2011, they wrote the song, "One Great Hour to Share" for the One Great Hour of Sharing organization, which assists individuals and communities around the world who suffer the effects of disaster, conflict, or severe economic hardship.
+The song has been used to promote the One Great Hour of Sharing offering in churches throughout the country.
 Congregations have shared videos that the song accompanies as well as sung it in small groups or choirs.
 Sheet music is available on our Sheet Music/Lyrics page.

 Leslie was born in southern California and grew up in the Kansas City, Missouri area.
 She earned a BFA in Commercial Art from the University of Central Missouri.
 Although relatively new to the world of folk music, Leslie has been surrounded by music since childhood.
 Her dad always kept a guitar around, and when he wasn't teaching her how to play a slide version of "Mary Had a Little Lamb", he picked out tunes by Hank Williams and Johnny Cash, among others.

 Leslie's introduction to folk music came when she created the artwork for Steve's first CD, Waiting for the Sun.
-She went on to design the packaging for all their CDs, as well as CDs, posters, banners and other artwork for musicians including Brother Sun, Joe Crookston, Guy Davis, and Brooks Williams.
+She went on to design the packaging for all their CDs as well as CD packaging, posters, flyers, banners and other artwork for musicians including Brother Sun, Joe Crookston, Guy Davis, and Brooks Williams.
 In 2003, she stood behind the microphone for the first time to record the vocal tracks for Steve and Leslie's debut album, Recovered.